 r =radius (the distance from the centre point of the item to the outer edge).
 The radius is multiplied by itself to give r² (radius squared). h = height (the length of the item is the same as height).

-The calculation for this size of "Tube" would be:
+The calculation for this size of "Cylinder" would be:

 Therefore: 3.142 x 0.30 x 0.30 x 0.61 = 0.1725 cubic metres

-Now multiply the cubic metres by the appropriate volumetric standard for the consignment destination/service e.g. multiply by 220 for domestic
+Now multiply the cubic metres by the appropriate volumetric standard for the consignment service or destination e.g. multiply by 250 for UK delivery.

-The chargeable weight of this "Tube" is 38 Kgs (rounded up).
+The chargeable weight of this "Cylinder" is 44 Kgs (rounded up).
 We will charge whichever is the greater of 'Actual' or 'Cubed' weight.